 While the preemption has not yet been attained, Rep. Denham's leadership on this issue has been critical.

 Past recipients of the Award for Distinguished Service include Sen. John Thune

 and Rep. Peter Roskam

 Description of the Awards

-The Thomas Jefferson Award, custom-crafted out of pewter and walnut, features a replica of the standing sculpture of Thomas Jefferson as he appears in the Jefferson Memorial, framed by the four pillars of prosperity: agriculture, manufacturing, commerce and navigation.
-The Distinguished Service Award (shown here) features the four pillars of prosperity and a seated sculpture of Thomas Jefferson.
+The physical award that is presented to legislators has a standing figure of Thomas Jefferson framed by Jefferson’s four pillars of prosperity: agriculture, manufacturing, commerce, and navigation.
+The Distinguished Service Award (shown above) features the four pillars of prosperity and a seated sculpture of Thomas Jefferson.